 Yaluwo Immersion in Sri Lanka

-The De La Salle ‘Yaluwo’ are a group of recently graduated Year 12 students who travel to Sri Lanka to work on building and renovation projects that help the Sri Lankan Lasallian community at Diyagala Boys Town.
-Money the students raise throughout the year goes towards the completion of the building and renovation project.
+The De La Salle ‘Yaluwo’ are a group of recently graduated Year 12 students who travel to Sri Lanka to work on projects that help the Sri Lankan Lasallian community at Diyagala Boys Town.
+Money raised by the students throughout the year goes towards the completion of the projects.

 The De La Salle ‘Yaluwo’ work as labourers for approximately four weeks and while they’re doing so, live with the De La Salle Brothers and fully immerse themselves in the community at Diyagala Boys Town.
-Completed projects may include the construction and or renovation of housing, schools or classrooms for the community at Diyagala.
+Completed projects may include; teaching, maintenance and/or renovation of housing, schools or classrooms, farming or landscaping.

 The ‘Yaluwo’ Immersion is an alternate way for students to celebrate their Year 12 graduation whilst contributing to underprivileged communities.
-All students must commit to Yaluwo at the start of their Year 12 year and raise a minimum of $600 each for the projects.
+All students must commit to Yaluwo at the start of their Year 12 year and to fundraising for the immersion.
 Students must also cover their own transport and living costs.

 Being a Yaluwo gives our students a unique cultural experience and the opportunity to give back to the community.
 This is made all the more rewarding because they’re able to turn their fundraising efforts into practical, hands-on solutions.